 Scandium nitride (ScN) is a metal nitride semiconductor.
 The crystal structure of ScN is generally rock salt and non-polar.
-However, the first principle calculation indicates that ScN may also have wurtzite structure and can be made into Sc-IIIA-Nitride.
-The IIIA nitride refers to AlN, GaN and InN, and the structure of the nitride is a wurtzite structure (polar).
-In general, AlN is the highest piezoelectric nitrides.
+However, the first principle calculation indicates that ScN may also have a wurtzite structure and can be made into Sc-IIIA-Nitride.
+The IIIA nitride refers to AlN, GaN, and InN, and the structure of the nitride is a wurtzite structure (polar).
+In general, AlN is the highest piezoelectric nitride.

 The result shows that high-voltage electric ScAlN film can be successfully obtained on an n-type (100) silicon substrate using a ScAl alloy sputtering target and DoE.
 In this method, the substrate temperature and the N2 concentration in the sputtering gas are the significant factors affecting the piezoelectric constant of the film, especially the N2 concentration.

 When the N2 concentration is 25%, a ScAlN film of the largest piezoelectric property can be obtained.
 This maximum piezoelectric property is consistent with the value of the ScAlN film prepared by double co-sputtering.
 Therefore, it is possible to prepare a ScAlN film by using a ScAl alloy sputtering target instead of double co-sputtering.
 In addition, the ScAl alloy target is more advantageous for controlling the concentration of scandium in the ScAlN film to be constant.

 For more information about sputtering targets or thin film coating, please visit https://www.sputtertargets.net/.